 When Covid-19 struck, it forced societal changes around the globe.
 Nearly overnight, governments issued orders that limited large gatherings of people, restricted in-person business operations, and encouraged people to work from home as much as possible.
-In response, businesses and schools alike began to search how to continue their operations remotely, thanks to the internet.
+In response, businesses and schools alike began to search for how to continue their operations remotely, thanks to the internet.
 They turned to various collaboration platforms and video conferencing capacities to remain engaged with their colleagues, clients, and students while working from home offices.

 Even prior to the pandemic, technology had become an increasingly important part of the workforce.
-Businesses were looking at technology as a helpful means of engaging with customers, allowing some workplace flexibility, and for a way to introduce automation and faster processes.
+Businesses were looking at technology as a helpful means of engaging with customers, allowing some workplace flexibility, and a way to introduce automation and faster processes.
 However, the spread of the novel coronavirus and the shutdown of in-person meetings for non-essential businesses accelerated these adoptions immensely.
 It forced companies to look into creative digital solutions so that the organizations could continue to function remotely and continue to serve their client base.

 This shift towards digital operations took both a customer-facing and a behind-the-scenes role within many businesses.
 The lack of ability to gather in groups required many professional organizations and schools to find new ways for people to communicate, collaborate, and complete work or school projects while working remotely from one another.
 At the same time, customers have expressed their interest in receiving services with little to no contact with people, calling for remote or at least contact-limited operations from a customer-facing direction as well.

 Together, this helped to drive a digital transformation that has impacted businesses across industries.
-Exploring how these changes have impacted the businesses can help people understand how organizations can embrace their digital transformation and what parts of these changes will likely be here to last.
+Exploring how these changes have impacted businesses can help people understand how organizations can embrace their digital transformation and what parts of these changes will likely be here to last.

 A Forced Prioritization

-According to research conducted by Mckinsey respondents indicated that their companies were able to adopt digital changes 20-25 times faster than they would have expected.
 Specifically, in the area of remote working, these respondents thought that their businesses were able to implement solutions 40 times faster than they would have expected in the pre-pandemic conditions.
 What employees would have expected to take a year to implement at their organizations took an average of 11 days.
 The brands were able to create a workable solution to allow employees to continue their jobs at home.

 Focusing on the Technology Needs of Employees and Customers